shokouhMotamedi/TodaysNews/README.md

 5- Actions for Navigation of onNewsClicked

-5- AddToFavorite -> using Room Database
+6- implement AddToFavorite -> using Room Database to store articles locally.

+   and Included the Dependency Injection Manually.

+7- RemoveFromFavorite

+   and Apply Clean Architecture.

+8- Converting ReadNewsFragment to Activity

+9- implement Unit Test files